aswanthkoleri/Interview-Scheduler/README.md

 # Interview-Scheduler
-A Ruby to app to Schedule Interviews
+A Ruby on rails app to Schedule Interviews